Why It Works

 Heat 1 teaspoon canola oil in a wok or nonstick skillet over high heat, tilting to swirl oil, until smoking.
 Add eggs and let cook undisturbed for about 10 second, then gently move the eggs back and forth with a spatula until they start to firm up.
 Break eggs into small pieces, then set aside in a large bowl.

 Wipe wok clean.
-Return wok to high heat, add 2 teaspoons oil and heat until smoking.
+Return wok to high heat, add 2 tablespoons oil and heat until smoking.
 Add shrimp and stir-fry for 30 seconds.
 Add roast pork and onion and continue to stir-fry for another 30 seconds.
 Add red bell pepper and snow peas and stir for another 30 seconds, then add carrots.
-Add 1 teaspoon curry powder, season with salt, and cook, tossing, until curry is evenly distributed.
+Add remaining 1 teaspoon curry powder, season with salt, and cook, tossing, until curry is evenly distributed.
 Scrape wok contents into bowl with eggs.

 Look for rice noodles with the words "kong moon" on the label (Kong Moon, also romanized as jiangmen, is a city in the Guangdong region of China).
 There are a few brands that make kong moon-style rice noodles.
 The Double Swallow brand is my personal favorite, but others will work as long as they have that "kong moon" label.